Jhouny/Awale-Game-Server/README.md

     - [ ] Add a feature for "observer" mode, where the server sends the board and score to C who observes the game between A and B.
     - [ ] Implement a chat option where players can exchange messages to chat (both inside and outside a game).
     - [ ] Allow a player to write a bio (e.g. 10 ASCII lines) to introduce themselves $\to$ The server should be able to display the bio of a given username.
     - [ ] Add a private mode where a player can limit the list of spectators to a list of friends.
+Union of friends of both players.
     - [ ] Add the ability to review saved games.

 - Extra features (optional):